suizokukan/pimydoc/README.md

 REGEX_SOURCE_FILTER : .+cpp$|.+h$
 ... for C++ files

+Beware, the format string "*.py" is not supported.

 #### REGEX_FIND_DOCTITLE : ^\[(?P<doctitle>.+)\]$
 Python regex describing in the documentation source file the way the doctiles